bailey27/cppcryptfs/README.md

 	For Dokany, you probably want to use the binary distribution from here: https://github.com/dokan-dev/dokany/releases

-	The version currently used with cppcryptfs is Dokany 1.0.0-RC3
+	The version currently used by cppcryptfs is Dokany 1.0.0-RC3

 Use
 -------